-Having independent third-party endorsement of an ISMS can provide an organization with a competitive advantage, or enable it to 'catch up' with its competitors.
-Customers that are exposed to significant information security risks are increasingly making certification to ISO 27001 a requirement in tender submissions.
-Where the customer is also certified to ISO 27001 they will, in the medium term, choose to work only with suppliers whose information security controls they have confidence in and that have the capability to comply with their contractual requirements.
+Having independent third-party endorsement of an ISMS can provide an organisation with a competitive advantage against its competitors.
+Customers exposed to significant information security risks are now making certification to ISO 27001 a requirement in tender submissions.

+Where the customer is also certified to ISO 27001, they will only choose to work with suppliers whose information security controls match their own contractual requirements.

-For organizations that want to work with this type of customer, having an ISO 27001 certified ISMS is a key requirement for sustaining and increasing their commercial revenues.
+For organisations that want to work with this type of customer, having an ISO 27001 certified ISMS is a key requirement for sustaining and increasing their commercial revenues.